pnetlabrepo/ishare2/README.md

 * For problems, use our Telegram Channel describing your problem and sending a screenshot and/or a video
 * For new files to be uploaded, you can also use our Telegram Channel: In this case, you can send or ask for new images to be uploaded
-* Using ishare2 upgrade will result in upgrading this utility (ishare2).
-It will not upgrade your PNETLab Ubuntu VM version
+* Using ishare2 upgrade will display a menu that allows users to upgrade ishare2 and PNETLab.
 * If CiscoIOUKeygen.py, iourc and/or keepalive.pl files in /opt/unetlab/addons/iol/bin/ are deleted, you can recover them by using ishare2 relicense.
 This will not affect images in there

   Also, this command when used, will generate a new license file called "iourc", needed for bin files